mtbkapp/mtbkapp-blog/content/posts/wires-lang.md

 ## Summary
 I used Clojure Spec to build a grammar for toy language.
 Then I wrote a macro that took the conformed value of a program and compiled it into Clojure code.
-I embedded this compiler into a macro.
+I embedded this compiler into the macro.

 While this language and program isn't very useful by itself I think its a decent pattern for building complicated DSLs in Clojure.
 Of course all the trade offs with making a DSL apply.
-I'd think hard about doing it but if this was a good solution to the problem I was solving then this seems like a good pattern.

-In general I think Spec is a great tool for describing and conforming inputs to macros.